rmclarke/OptimisingWeightUpdateHyperparameters/README.md

 The configurations provided match those necessary to replicate the main experiments in our paper (in Section 4: Experiments).
 Other trials, such as those in the Appendix, will require these configurations to be modified as we describe in the paper.
-Note especially that our three short-horizon bias studies all require different modifications to the `LongDiffThroughOpt_*.yaml` configurations.

 # Running
+The script `run_all.py` provides commands for running all experiments except those on PennTreebank and CIFAR-10, and will do so when run (but be warned, it will take weeks to finish!).
+Inspecting this file will reveal the configurations required for each individual experiment, which may facilitate use of the more granular execution commands described in the rest of this section.

 Individual runs are commenced by executing `train.py` and passing the desired configuration files with the `-c` flag.
 For example, to run the default Fashion-MNIST experiments using Diff-through-Opt, use: